We’re thrilled to announce that The Cadet to Career Podcast is live!

 The 2025 Award saw candidates competing over three weeks of activities in Somerset, Hampshire, Isle of Wight and Brecon Beacons in Wales.

-2025 Graduation Special from RMA Sandhurst
+Episode 9 – Graduation 2025 Special from RMA Sandhurst

 This special edition podcast goes behind the scenes of our 2025 Graduation Ceremony for Cadet Force Adult Volunteers and direct candidates which took place at the prestigious Royal Military Academy Sandhurst on Friday 24 October.
 The event was presided over by our Chairman, The Lord Lingfield, in celebration of the remarkable achievements of this year’s graduates.